gpstar81/GPStar-proton-pack/PACK.md

 ## Additional Connections to the Arduino MEGA

 These are connections which are not covered in the diagram above and can connect directly to the Arduino board.
+For the WavTrigger these are the same connections which are used for the FTDI breakout board to program the WavTrigger.
+Use pins and sockets for an easy connection to that device should a firmware upgrade be required in the future.

 | Connection → Pin         | Notes |
 |--------------------------|-----------|